 "Stamina ATS Air Rower" is one of the best cardio machines on our list!

 Water Bottle Holder

-You can track all of your essential data with a backlit LCD display.
+You can track all of your essential data with a backlit LCD.
 The console also has an inbuilt water bottle holder, a cooling fan, and even speakers that can play you your favorite tunes.
-As we said, the machine is very quiet, thanks to the specialized drive system.
+As we said, the machine is tranquil, thanks to the specialized drive system.
 Both forward and backward motions will be fluid and silent.
 The additional resistance and the various positions the machine can rest in provide you with a daring cardio session, with only one touch of a button.

-The ramp angle goes from 0 to 30 degrees, so you can work on all of your lower body muscle groups.
-The handle bars are stationary, and have an integrated pulse sensor that carefully tracks your heart rate.
-A heart rate chest strap gives you an even more precise reading of your pulse, and some interactive heart programs are just what you need to monitor your heart with the utmost precision.
-The pedals are quite large, and were designed in collaboration with a renowned physical therapist, creating a two-degree inward slope, that reduces the strain and pulling on your ankles and knees.
-You can adjust the foot beds as well for even more comfort.
+The ramp angle goes from 0 to 30 degrees so that you can work on all of your lower body muscle groups.
+The handlebars are stationary and have an integrated pulse sensor that carefully tracks your heart rate.
+A heart rate chest strap gives you an even more accurate reading of your pulse, and some interactive heart programs are just what you need to monitor your heart with the utmost precision.
+The pedals are quite large and were designed in collaboration with a renowned physical therapist, creating a two-degree inward slope, that reduces the strain and pulling on your ankles and knees.
+You can adjust the footbeds as well for even more comfort.
 Four rear wheels on heavy-duty rails, reducing the side-to-side swaying pedals sometimes create.

 Criteria Used for Evaluation